aogriffiths/relay/relay-specification-short.md

 Relay is inspired by and compatible with PubSubHubbub (PuSH).
 They both provide a protocol for Subscribers to subscribe to a Topic which is maintained by a Publisher.
-Updates to the Topic are Distributed  ("syndicated") to all Subscribers.
-This is the so called "webhook" pattern which promotes loose coupling and the ability for Subscribers to easily register for and be sent updates, without the publishing system needing to be modified, or even be aware of who the Subscribers are.
+Updates to the Topic are published / distributed (aka "syndicated") to all Subscribers.
+This is the so called "webhook" pattern which promotes loose coupling and allows Subscribers to easily register for, and be sent updates, without the publishing system needing to be modified or even be aware the Subscribers exist.

 PuSH achieves the pattern by introducing a Hub.
 Publishers publish updates to the Hub and the Hub distributes them to Subscribers.
-The main extension Relay makes is to require Publishers publish content using the same protocol that Hubs use to distribute it.
-In other words Publishers sends content to Hubs in exactly the same way as Hubs send content to Subscribers.
+The main extension Relay makes to PuSH is to require Publishers publish content using the same protocol that Hubs use to distribute it.
+In other words Publishers send content to Hubs in exactly the same way as Hubs send content to Subscribers.